ALavault/alavault.github.io/_posts/2020-06-16-music_tuto_6_lead_sheet.md

 There are 3 flats i.e. C minor or Eb major (it is C minor)

-Footprints begins with a bassline (on the double bass) : it is going to be written with a F-clef.
+Footprints begins with a bass line (on the double bass) : it is going to be written with a F-clef.

 *Exercice :* Play the bass line.
 Again, the piece should be played with a swing style.